Michel Martin, NPR's longtime weekend voice, will co-host 'Morning Edition'

 "People listen differently on the weekends.
 It's still news, but they listen differently.
 So how can we accommodate that?" said Martin.

 Martin has acquired many professional awards in her long career, including a mentorship award within NPR.
-She says that one means a lot to her.
+She said that one means a lot to her.

 "I have always prided myself on helping people get where they want to get," Martin said.